69 photos

 Please ask us if you are unsure about formats, resolution, bleed, etc. We prefer stupid questions to bad files.
 And there are no stupid questions!

-*Your bio should be in third person and approximately 500-700 characters in length.
+*Your bio should be approximately 500-700 characters in length and written in 3rd person.
 It should read more as an entertaining and informative bio and less as a CV.
-What you want to say about yourself is up to you, but it’s generally more interesting for our readers to know about your interests, who you are and what else you’ve published rather than where you’ve studied.
+What you want to say about yourself is up to you, but it’s generally more interesting for our readers to know about your interests, who you are and what else you’ve published that they might find, rather than where you’ve studied.
 We may edit it if needed to fit our format.

 Send comics, questions, etc to: submissions(a)cbkcomics(.)com